SkylineCommunications/dataminer-docs/user-guide/Cloud_Platform/CloudAdminApp/Managing_DCP_keys.md

 1. In the pane on the left, under *Organization*, select the *Keys* page.
 Here you will be able to manage your organization keys.

    > [!NOTE]
-   > To be able to see the keys page on an organization; you need to be at least an Admin on that organization.
+   > To be able to see the keys page for an organization, you need to be at least an Admin for that organization.

-## How to manage your keys
+## Managing your keys

 Each set of keys consists of a (user-defined) label, a primary key, and a secondary key.
 The following options are available to manage these keys: